Kazurin-775/DllSpoofer/README.md

 ninja
 ```

-Note that the generated DLL name is `hook.dll` using MSVC or `winmm.dll` using MinGW.
-Do not use `libhook.dll`, since it does not contain a correct exports table.
+The generated DLL name is `hook.dll` using MSVC, or `libhook.dll` using MinGW.

 The project contains a sample code that enables HiDPI support for all applications loading the spoofing DLL.
 This achieves the same effect as by .exe File Properties → Compatibility → Change high DPI settings → Override high DPI scaling behavior, without writing to the registry.